 Responsibilities Reporting to the Vice President for Advancement, the Associate Vice President for Strategic Communications (Associate Vice President) serves as the Chief Communications Officer and Public Information Officer (PIO) overseeing campus-wide and executive communications, while providing management and guidance within the Advancement division and supervising staff and student personnel.
 The incumbent is responsible for leading and managing all communications including publications, web communication, social media, other marketing material, public information, public relations and media.
 In addition, the incumbent is responsible for the overall integrated marketing and communication, including community relations and advocacy, of those programs that interpret the mission of the University to its multiple constituencies, both internal and external, in order to create a climate of public and private support for the fulfillment of that mission.
 The Associate Vice President also collaborates with other members of the division leadership team to oversee efforts to gather information about programs and experiences from key stakeholders to create and monitor effectiveness of targeted and strategic communications consistent with the university's brand.
 The Associate Vice President is responsible for proactively anticipating and identifying issues and concerns of a problematic nature that the University may face and presenting recommendations for resolution to the Vice President for Advancement, Cabinet and the University President.

-Major duties of the position include, but are not limited to, the following in support of University communications: Serving as Public Information Officer (PIO), acts as the University spokesperson for the media and manages crises communications for both internal and external audiences while providing counsel to the President and cabinet members during times of crisis on major public relations issues; Oversees and directs operations associated with public information and publications; media relations; web communications; news services; executive and internal communications; branding; new and social media; and community and government relations and advocacy; Continues development and implementation of a comprehensive, high-level communications and marketing plan, capable of meeting the institution's objectives which supports and advances the University among its various constituencies; Develops, implements, evaluates, and maintains integrity of University brand and champions its growth and significance among key internal and external constituencies, ensuring a strong and consistent brand identity in and across all marketing and communications strategies, websites, publications, digital marketing and mobile platforms; Provides direction and counsel for the administration of the University's graphics and communications program, and oversees an external communication program to ensure that standards of high quality are maintained; Continues development of and implementation of the campus's media relations for print and broadcast media at the local, state and national levels; Works in collaboration with all Advancement units to develop and implement communications and marketing plans for alumni and donors to promote engagement and philanthropy; Works with deans, faculty and administration to assess their public relations needs and develop and implement programs accordingly to meet those needs; Provides leadership and mentoring to marketing and communications team; Develops and implements a strategic marketing program; Leverages successful coordination of new and social media strategies in support of the University's development efforts; Counsels the University on issues management and media relations; Represents the University as needed on campus and systemwide committees; Develops and oversees the actions of the institution's crisis management plan; Continues development of an internal communication plan for the University; Continues development of and oversees the University's presence on the Web.
+Major duties of the position include, but are not limited to, the following in support of University communications: - Serving as Public Information Officer (PIO), acts as the University spokesperson for the media and manages crises communications for both internal and external audiences while providing counsel to the President and cabinet members during times of crisis on major public relations issues; - Oversees and directs operations associated with public information and publications; media relations; web communications; news services; executive and internal communications; branding; new and social media; and community and government relations and advocacy; - Strategizes, plans and communicates the best message for the University on a particular issue, through the right channels, as guided by organizational and communications-specific goals; - Orchestrates use of channels of communication to move and influence perception and opinion and to promote a forward-thinking agenda for problems and issues; - Frames a discussion on topics and issues that are important to Sonoma State in a manner that builds the University's reputation and credibility; - Continues development and implementation of a comprehensive, high-level communications and marketing plan, capable of meeting the institution's objectives which supports and advances the University among its various constituencies; - Develops, implements, evaluates, and maintains integrity of University brand and champions its growth and significance among key internal and external constituencies, ensuring a strong and consistent brand identity in and across all marketing and communications strategies, websites, publications, digital marketing and mobile platforms; - Provides direction and counsel for the administration of the University's graphics and communications program, and oversees an external communication program to ensure that standards of high quality are maintained; - Continues development of and implementation of the campus's media relations for print and broadcast media at the local, state and national levels; - Works in collaboration with all Advancement units to develop and implement communications and marketing plans for alumni and donors to promote engagement and philanthropy; - Works with deans, faculty, administration and other campus communicators to assess their public relations needs and develop and implement programs accordingly to meet those needs; - Provides leadership and mentoring to marketing and communications team; - Develops and implements a strategic marketing program; - Leverages successful coordination of new and social media strategies in support of the University's development efforts; - Counsels the University on issues management and media relations; - Represents the University as needed on campus and systemwide committees; - Develops and oversees the actions of the institution's crisis management plan; - Continues development of an internal communication plan for the University; - Continues development of and oversees the University's presence on the Web.

 Performs other secondary duties as assigned.